Interested in making a pallet wood clock? It’s a simple DIY project that you can make yourself from pallet wood. Here are the instructions.

 And then I told him you were all going to want to make one….because seriously….

-….who doesn’t need a pallet wood clock?
+….who doesn’t need to know how to make a pallet wood clock?

 So he explained to me how he made it and even gave me a link to where he found the clock hands.